 In today's data-driven landscape, efficient data processing is paramount for organizations aiming to extract actionable insights from vast datasets.
 Databricks, a unified data analytics platform, offers a suite of ETL (Extract, Transform, Load) tools designed to streamline data workflows and enhance analytical capabilities.
 In this Databricks ETL tools tutorial, we will present the top solutions and how to evaluate them to select the best suit for your use case.

-Core Databricks ETL Components
+What are the Core Databricks ETL Components?

 Apache Spark: The Processing Engine